tomfried/django-tutorial-from-scratch/README.md

 # Django Tutorial From Scratch
-What follows is my recommended guide for getting folks familar with and building a Django-Python application from scratch.
+What follows is my recommended guide for getting folks familar with Django-Python and learning what the application takes by building it from scratch.
 There is no better way to learn than by being hands on and this will check your progress along the way with screenshots of what you should be seeing both in your app and in your file structure.

 -------
 **Table of Contents**